Strominger connection and pluriclosed metrics: The parallelness of the torsion

 \begin{lemma} If the Hermitian manifold $(M^n,g)$ is Strominger K\"ahler-like, then its torsion $1$-form $\eta$ is parallel in $\nabla^s$. \end{lemma}

-Our next goal is to show that, under the Strominger K\"ahler-like assumption, the torsion tensor $T^c$ will also be parallel with respect to the Strominger connection $\nabla^s$, which will complete the proof of Theorem \ref{BK_pll}.
+Our next goal is to show that, under the Strominger K\"ahler-like assumption, the torsion tensor $T^c$ will also be parallel with respect to the Strominger connection $\nabla^s$, which will complete the proof of Proposition \ref{prop2}.